 3. May Reduce The Risk Of Heart Disease

 In studies, intake of green leafy and cruciferous vegetables showed a 15.8% reduction in the incidence of cardiovascular diseases.
-The vitamin and mineral lineup of bok choy lowers hypertension, which may otherwise lead to coronary heart disease.
 The vitamin B6 and folate in bok choy prevent the accumulation of homocysteine, which may otherwise damage the lining of arteries or lead to atherosclerosis (plaque build-up inside arteries).
 However, more studies are warranted to understand this benefit of bok choy.

 4. May Boost Eye Health

-Cruciferous vegetables, including bok choy, contain essential carotenoids like lutein and zeaxanthin that help boost eye health and prevent macular degeneration.
+Cruciferous vegetables, including bok choy, contain essential carotenoidsi XColor pigments that occur naturally in plants, bacteria, fungi, and algae to give their yellow, orange, and red colors. like lutein and zeaxanthin that help boost eye health and prevent macular degeneration.
 Lutein and zeaxanthin are fat-soluble antioxidants responsible for vision.
 They also reduce the risk of age-related macular degeneration (AMD).
 Bok choy is also rich in vitamin A, a vitamin responsible for eye health.

 5. May Fight Inflammation